luisabadmunoz1991/project-readable-luis-munoz/README.md

 # Readable Project
-Readable is a discussion board implemented using React-Redux.
-Any user can start discussions or comment on preset topics (React, Redux, Udacity).
-Users can up/down-vote posts and comments.
+Readable is a blog where  Any user can start discussions or comment on preset topics (React, Redux, Udacity).
+Users can like or dislike  posts and comments.

 Readable project is implemented by me Luis muñoz as part of Udacity Nanodegree.
 It showcases the use of React-Redux, and is a mandatory requirement to pass Udacity React nanondegree.